SW 145 Foundations of Social Work (3)

 SW 250 Contemporary Social Work Practice (3)

 Provides the student with a generalist model for engaging in social work practice.
-Analyzes the NASW (National Association of Social Workers) Code of Ethics and focuses on the development of helping skills which are essential in working with a variety of client systems.
+Focuses on the development of helping skills which are essential in working with a variety of client systems.
 Particular emphasis is placed on the development of interviewing skills through role play and analysis of video vignettes of professional situations.
 Prerequisite: SW 145, 150.

 SW 310 Social Work Research I (3)

 Focuses on quantitative social work research methods.
 Principles of research methodologies and designs for systematic evaluation of social work practice and social service programs are emphasized.
 Computer analysis of data is studied and applied.
 Implications for social work practice and knowledge building are integral outcomes.
-Prerequisite: SW 250.
+Prerequisites: MATH 216; SW 250.

 SW 311 Social Work Research II (3)